Quiver Schur algebras for linear quivers: Graded Schur algebras

 Since $i_r=i_{r+1}$ the sequence $s_r\bi$ and the integers $d_{r+1},\dots,d_n$ again satisfy the assumptions of the Lemma.
 Hence, the result follows by induction. \end{proof}

 Before we can give bases for $G^\bmu$ and $G_\bmu$ we need to introduce a special choice of reduced expression.
-Recall our definition of $\psi_{r,n}$ and $\psi_{n,r}$ (for any $1\leq r\leq n$) above \autoref{L:bump}.
+Recall the definition of $\psi_{r,n}$ and $\psi_{n,r}$ from above \autoref{L:bump}, for $1\leq r\leq n$.
+We remind the reader that, by convention, the symmetric group $\Sym_n$ acts from the right on $\{1,2,\cdots,n\}$.
 It is well-known and easy to prove that

 and that $\ell(s_{r,n}w)=\ell(s_{r,n})+\ell(w)=\ell(w)+n-r$, for all $w\in\Sym_{n-1}$.
 Hence, we have the following:

 \begin{Lemma} Suppose that $w\in\Sym_n$.
 Then there exist unique integers $r_2,\dots,r_n$, with $1\le r_k\le k$, such that $w=s_{r_n,n}\dots s_{r_2,2}$ and $\ell(w)=\ell(s_{r_n,n})+\dots+\ell(s_{r_2,2})$. \end{Lemma}